fcatrin/clc88/src/video/chroni.md

 This palette defines the global 256 color scheme available at once, taken from a 64K color space.

-The pallete is a 256 16 bit RGB565 colors array (512 bytes)
+The palette is a 256 16 bit RGB565 colors array stored inside Chroni.

+To define a color within the palette you use the VPAL_INDEX and VPAL_VALUE registers.
+The index is a value between 0-255 to define which color index you want to access, then you write 2 bytes on the value register to define the 16-bit RGB565 color.
+Less significant byte goes first.

+The following code set the color 5 to RGB656 #FF3A

+        mva #5  VPAL_INDEX
+        mva #3A VPAL_VALUE
+        mva #FF VPAL_VALUE

+The VPAL_INDEX register supports autoincrement, so you can define several color entries with only one write to the VPAL_INDEX register.

+The following code sets the first 32 colors of the palette from te data on "palette"

+        mva #0 VPAL_INDEX
+        ldx #0
+    set_color:
+        lda (palette), x
+        sta VPAL_VALUE
+        inx
+        cpx #64
+        bne set_color

+### 16 color "sub palettes"
-Depending on the video mode, colors are not accessed directly, but through smaller 16 color palettes, acting as indexes into this 256 color palette.
+Depending on the video mode, colors are not accessed directly, but through smaller 16 color palettes or sub palettes, taken from the whole 256 color palette.

+For example, a tile can use up to 16 colors, but which ones from the 256 colors available?
+The tile definition includes a color index which select a group of 16 colors within the 256 colors available.
+For example:

+        tile 0, color index 0 : uses color from 0 to 15
+        tile 2, color index 1 : uses color from 16 to 31
+        tile 5, color index 4 : uses color from 64 to 79

-So, for each 16 bit color pixel, text, tile or sprite on the screen you can select which 16 color pallette to use.
-And each 16 color palette points to any 16 colors in the global palette.
+So, for each 16-bit color pixel, text, tile or sprite on the screen you can select which 16 color palette to use.

-Using this method your 256 color palette will define the overall look of the screen, it is wide enough to make your screen use the Spectrum colors, the Atari colors, C64 colors, Amstrad colors, MSX colors and of course your new favorite color scheme.
-Then your graphics use a subset of these colors per char block, per sprite, per tile, etc.

-As the global palette and the smaller 16 color palettes can be put anywhere on the vram, you only need to change a register to switch to a completely different palette at any time.

 ## Display lists